Cellular Energy

 molecules is stor

-ed in organic molecules, such as glucose.
+molecules, such as glucose.

 What happens in the Calvin cycle?